-- 14. The School is following locally agreed multi-agency safeguarding procedures.
-The Assistant Head (Pastoral), Mrs J A Hollinshead, is the Designated Safeguarding Lead (DSL) with the Children's Services Department (WSCP)/ DfE.
-Her training matches the description given in KCSIE Annex B. Mrs Hollinshead attended Core Working Together Safeguarding Children and Young People (Wolverhampton Safeguarding) on 14/09/22 and Eclipse Training (City of Wolverhampton Council) on 15/3/19.
-Mr C McAllister, Headmaster has also received training that matches the description given in KCSIE Annex B. - 15.
-The DSL is assisted in the Prep School aspects of child protection by Mr Gomersall.
-The Deputy DSL is Mrs C Troughton (from 31st October 2022).
-Both persons attend updates in child protection every two years, and this covers multi-agency working.
-Mr Gomersall attended Core Working Together Safeguarding Children and Young People training on 10/03/22. - 16.
-In accordance with the advice of WSCB, all other staff and the nominated safeguarding governor are given an appropriate level of training and receive child protection refresher training every three years.
+15. The School is following locally agreed multi-agency safeguarding procedures.
+The Assistant Head (Pastoral), Mr. Simon.
+Sherratt, is the Designated Safeguarding Lead (DSL) with the Children's Services Department (WSCP)/ DfE.
+His training matches the description given in KCSIE Annex B. Mr. Sherratt attended Core Working Together - Safeguarding Children and Young People (Wolverhampton Safeguarding) on 04/12/25.
+Mr C McAllister, Headmaster has also received training that matches the description given in KCSIE Annex B.

+16. The DSL is assisted in aspects of child protection by Mr Gomersall.
+All persons attend updates in child protection every two years, and this covers multi-agency working.
+Mr Gomersall attended Core Working Together - Safeguarding Children and Young People training on 10/03/21 and completed refresher training on 20/02/24.

+17. In accordance with the advice of WSCB, all other staff and the nominated safeguarding governor are given an appropriate level of training and receive child protection refresher training every three years.
 The induction training provided for all newly appointed staff (including governors) and volunteers covers the child protection policy, including the identity and role of the DSL, the staff code of practice, the Acceptable Use Policy, Part One and Annex A of KCSIE, allegations against staff, Prevent, Whistleblowing Policy, on-line safety, and an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring.
-A record of this training is kept by the DSL. - 17.
-The training provided for governors equips them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
-Their training is regularly updated (in line with point 18 below). - 18.
-The regular formal training for staff is supplemented with informal updates on INSET Days, by email and in staff meetings as required, but at least annually.
+A record of this training is kept by the DSL.

+18. The training provided for governors equips them with the knowledge to provide strategic challenge to test and assure themselves that the safeguarding policies and procedures in place in schools and colleges are effective and support the delivery of a robust whole school approach to safeguarding.
+Their training is regularly updated (in line with point 18 below).

+19. The regular formal training for staff is supplemented with informal updates on INSET Days, by email and in staff meetings as required, but at least annually.